Restaurant Accounting: The Ultimate Guide

 6. Prime Cost Reports

 Prime costs, also referred to as controllable costs are, as the name suggests, variable costs that you can control.
-In a restaurant, prime costs represent the costs to produce and serve your product, e.g., food and labor costs.
+In a restaurant, prime costs represent the costs to produce and serve your product, e.g., labor and restaurant food costs.